s-bishnoi/shubham-bishnoi/README.md

 I'm an alumni from the University of Waterloo with a Statistics Honours degree and a Computer Science minor.
 Through my university degree I had the opprotunity to work with various companies in my co-operative education.
 For past year I have been working as a Data Engineer with the Business Intelligence and Reporting team in TD Bank.

-A few things that interest me are **A/B/n Testing, Data Visualization, and Automating Data Flows**.
+A few things that interest me are A/B/n Testing, Data Visualization, and Automating Data Flows.
 I have always loved teaching and my goal in life is to be a Data Science professor.

 Fun fact: I love collecting lapel pins, ask me about my collection.